tshauck/gh-action-event-to-aws-eventbridge/README.md

 Using this action is free for open source, academic, and other non-commercial activities.

-If you'd like to use this action for commercial activities, you must either pay an invoice or have a provable BTC/ETH transfer.
+If you'd like to use this action for commercial activities, you must do one of the following:

+* make a contribution to the repo
+* pay an invoice via Stripe
+* have a provable BTC/ETH transfer.

 ### Payment via Stripe